 What we're doing when we study the Feldenkrais Method:

-- Learning healthy, efficient self-use in basic, functional movements, in many positions and orientations.
-“Enjoy the fish.”
+- Becoming more sensitive and aware of our embodied self, and learning healthy, efficient self-use in basic, functional movements, in many positions and orientations.
+"Enjoy the fish."

 - Learning how to learn easier, more efficient, sustainable, pain-free sensory-motor patterns using the sensation-action loop that governs our behavior.
 "Learn to fish for yourself."

 - Becoming aware of our internalized cultural programming that competes with basic truths about our brains and bodies, pain, pleasure, learning, movement, and improvement.
 We are deeply imbued with "no pain, no gain", though this simply isn't the nature of personal evolution.
 Let's experience a much more pleasurable and effective way to improve!

 - Seeking a restoration of pleasure and pain to their natural purpose as behavior modifiers.

 How to do ATM lessons at home, improvising, working from memory or notes from class, or with home study resources such as books or recordings like the Feldenkrais Project.